slackhq/slack-api-docs/events/star_added.md

 		"event_ts": "1360782804.083113"
 	}

-When an item is starred the `star_added` event is sent to all connected clients for users who can see the content being starred.
+When an item is starred, the `star_added` event is sent to all connected clients for users who can see the content being starred.

 See [the `stars.list` method](/methods/stars.list) for details of the